16pixels/Valisette/README.md

 ## Get started

-To use Jockpack one must have a proper node.js configuration setup on it's local machine.
+To use Valisette one must have a proper node.js configuration setup on it's local machine.

-*Warning : Jockpack is not meant to be used server side as it's a build system setup.
+*Warning : Valisette is not meant to be used server side as it's a build system setup.
 It contains numerous pieces of software that are vulnerabilities if used as such.*

 You can either go to [Node's website](https://nodejs.org/en/) or use Node version manager better known as NVM which can be installed using [this script](https://github.com/creationix/nvm#install-script).